sam-slate/phrase-chain/README.md

 This repository is for playing around with chains of two word phrases.
 There are a couple different games and puzzles built on top of a dictionary of two word phrases.

+## Set up and running

+Download files into the same directory.

+**phrase_chain.py**: Run using python

+**add_derivatives**: Run using python.
+Requires [pyenchant](http://pythonhosted.org/pyenchant/download.html) installed.

 ## Files

 ### [dict.json](https://github.com/sam-slate/phrase-chain/blob/master/dict.json):
 A json file containing a dictionary of two word phrases.
 Associated with a word is a tuple that contains:
-1. A set of derivatives associated with that word (derivatives defined below)
+1. A list of derivatives associated with that word (derivatives defined below)
-2. A set of words that are "matches" for that word and make up a valid two word phrase when placed after the word (criteria for valid two word phrase defined below)
+2. A list of words that are "matches" for that word and make up a valid two word phrase when placed after the word (criteria for valid two word phrase defined below)

-The type for the dictionary is: `{word : {"derivatives" : set(derivative1, derivative2, ...), "matches" : set(match1, match2, ...)}}`
+The type for the dictionary is: `{word : {"derivatives" : [derivative1, derivative2, ...], "matches" : [match1, match2, ...]}}`

 Some invariants for the dictionary:
 * Every word that is listed as a derivative or as a match for another word has its own entry